 Elon Musk , whose creator coin is, perhaps not surprisingly, currently the most highly valued at around $31,000, has not authorized or claimed his token.
 In order to claim a “reserved” account, the user has to tweet about it, serving as a built-in marketing tool for Bitclout.
 Once claimed, the individual is entitled to a share of their coin's market capitalization.
 However, many people with “reserved” creator tokens justifiably want nothing to do with them.
 Bitclout has received numerous cease-and-desist letters, and Scooter Braun, whose TQ Ventures is an investor in the company, has had his own profile scrubbed from the marketplace.

-The Bitclout marketplace serves as a value-backed ledger for the social and societal reputations of influencers, creators, and known figures.
-For example, if an influencer goes viral on Instagram or TikTok, their token will appreciate in value.
-But, if that same influencer, or politician, for example, makes a faux-pas on Twitter, it should theoretically result in a decrease in their token’s value.
+The Silicon Valley-based Bitclout crypt exchange serves as a value-backed ledger for the social and societal reputations of influencers, creators, and known figures.
+For example, if an influencer goes viral on the social media platform Instagram or TikTok , their social token will appreciate in value.
+But, if that same influencer, or politician, for example, makes a faux-pas on Twitter, it should theoretically result in a decrease in their token's value.
 The wide variability of fluctuation Bitclout tokens are subject to is what makes their trading on the marketplace so appealing.
 Prices go up when users buy, and down when they sell.
 If a user believes a coin is going to rise because the individual it is staked to will become more popular in time, then the earlier they buy the coin, the greater they can profit later.

 This article originally appeared in PSFK’s research paper, Unlocking the Power of Creator-Led Brands